smartpde/neoscopes/README.md

 # neoscopes

-A lightweight plugin for simple project management or getting around in large monorepos.
+A lightweight Neovim plugin for simple project management or getting around in large monorepos.

 ## Concept